 In every classroom, there is a lead teacher and at least one or more assistants.
 Our low student to teacher ratio allows for plenty of individualized attention and interaction.
 Our teachers are qualified professionals that work hard to ensure their classrooms serve as a learning community.
 They build a strong, positive relationship with each child, help the children learn to work and play with others, and aid children in developing positive peer relationships and friendships.
 Teachers guide children’s behavior using positive guidance strategies and support learning throughout every part of the day.
 They are intentional and responsive to the needs of the children providing them with a consistent, respectful learning environment.

 The Daily Curriculum

 Children receive a daily routine that supports active learning through play.
-The school day is divided into both small and large group meetings, choice time when the children interact in play-based centers, snack and lunch times, read-alouds, outdoor play, music and rest time.
-Throughout all of these learning periods, children are engaging in activities that help them develop and build a strong foundation in language, physical and social-emotional skills, literacy and mathematics.
+The school day is divided into both small and large group meetings, the choice time when the children interact in play-based centers, snack and lunchtimes, read-alouds, outdoor play, music and rest time.
+Throughout all of these learning periods, children are engaging in activities that help them develop and build a strong foundation in language, physical and social-emotional skills, literacy, and mathematics.